 With so many email clients, it may seem difficult to test your email newsletter for each of them.
 But, designers must be habitual of doing so.
 They should make sure that the created newsletter works well across all the popular email service providers, especially Yahoo!
 Mail, GMail and Hotmail.

 Images are one of the reasons to render a web-based version to your recipients.
 Many email clients strip images from the content by default.
 Your address needs to be added in the safe list in order to display all the images by default and for that customer must accept such setup, which is certainly not necessary.
-Ensure that images are not needed as a part of main content, but are incorporated to add elegance.
+Ensure that images are not needed as a part of the main content, but are incorporated to add elegance.

 Unfortunately, all email providers are not friendly to the newsletters.
 Billions of emails are sent every day while most of them contain malicious content or spam.
-Thus, these security measures are needed for the safety purpose.
+Thus, these security measures are needed for safety purposes.
 To lower the chances of getting your email landed in the spam folder, you should keep your design as simple as possible.
 Moreover, keep the content short and precise.

 Disclosure: Some of our articles may contain affiliate links; this means each time you make a purchase, we get a small commission.
 However, the input we produce is reliable; we always handpick and review all information before publishing it on our website.
 We can ensure you will always get genuine as well as valuable knowledge and resources.